Additional BIRADS 4 and 5 categories: Diagnostic workup.

 However, surgeons prefer that the mass site is disturbed as little as possible.
 So, a surgeon will obtain a minimal amount of large biopsy using core needle biopsy.

 The surgeon will then wish to establish the histologic grade of the tumor, evaluate the sentinel node (the first few lymph nodes around the tumor) , and sample hormonal levels.
-Some physicians prefer the use of a ‘Fine Needle Aspiration’ (FNA) biopsy rather than large core samples when the lesion is solid and with a high cellular content.
-But, a FNA biopsy is insufficient to distinguish between DCIS and infiltrating ductal carcinoma (infiltrating ductal carcinoma being a more advanced stage.)
+Some physicians prefer the use of a ‘Fine Needle Aspiration’ (FNA) biopsy rather than large core samples when the lesion is solid and with high cellular content.
+But, an FNA biopsy is insufficient to distinguish between DCIS and infiltrating ductal carcinoma (infiltrating ductal carcinoma being a more advanced stage.)

 The main goal of any biopsy with BI-RADS category 5 is to confirm the diagnosis and extent of an obviously malignant lesion.
 Additional diagnostic procedures, particularly imaging and possibly biopsy of the axillary lymph nodes, will almost always be necessary.
 Many surgeons will remove the breast lesion in a one-step therapeutic surgery and will thus seek to disturb the site, and the patient, as little as possible.